Michigan Court Records

 Step 4.
 Submit and Pay the Fee

 Almost anyone can obtain marriage records in Michigan.
 Under Michigan law, marriage records are public documents, which makes them generally accessible.
 However, some records may be inaccessible.
 For instance, records of marriages performed by a probate judge when one or both are younger than 18 may be confidential.
 Access to such records would only be granted to both parties.
+In some cases, when official records are not available, personal records such as family bibles or private registers may be used to verify marriages.
 Beyond such exemptions, record seekers can request a search by submitting a completed and signed application form along with the required fee.

-The Michigan Department of Health and Human Services provides an online option for searching records, but record seekers will need to pay a nominal fee.
-Depending on when the record was created, members of the public may be able to look at online marriage records for free in Michigan using third-party platforms or search indexes.
+The Michigan Department of Health and Human Services provides an online option for searching records, but record seekers must pay a nominal fee.
+The Michigan Department of Health and Human Services official website offers online search tools for marriage records, making it easier for users to access information.
+Depending on when and where the marriage took place, some marriage records may only be available through the town or county clerk's office, as the location of these records can vary by town.
+Members of the public may also be able to look at online marriage records for free in Michigan using third-party platforms or search indexes.
 These platforms contain public data compiled from different locations within and beyond Michigan, making it easy and convenient to locate records.
 However, the accuracy and amount of information available may vary with other subjects.
 Detailed copies of records may also come with fee payments.

 Is Michigan a Common Law State for Marriage?

 Michigan is not a common-law marriage state.
-Common law marriages are an informal type of marriage where couples do not need a marriage license to be considered married.
+Common-law marriages are informal types of marriage in which couples do not need a marriage license to be considered married.
 However, under Michigan law, intending couples must obtain a license and solemnize the union before at least two witnesses to be considered legally married.

 Couples wishing to live together without getting married may opt to enter into civil or registered partnerships.
 Domestic partnerships are recognized in several cities and counties, including Ann Arbor, Detroit, East Lansing, Ingham County, Kalamazoo, Washtenaw County, and Wayne County.
 However, this type of union does not provide the same rights as a married couple.